ojas1901/spendwise/README.md

 1. Enter the `/add` command
 2. Click on the date of the transaction
 3. Click on the category to add
+4. Give a note for the transaction to remember it better.
-4. Type in the amount spent
+5. Type in the amount spent
-5. Type the expenditure category "Personal" or "Shared"
+6. Type the expenditure category "Personal" or "Shared"
-6. The amount will be added to the total value
+7. The amount will be added to the total value

  ### addTransactionsFromCSV